I know you don’t have time to scroll through dozens of tech sites every morning.

 I’m not talking about the hardware.
 I’m talking about how the apps you use every day are changing right under your fingers.

 Take Instagram’s latest overhaul.
-They pushed a redesign last month that moved the create button and changed how you navigate between feeds.
-Users went ballistic (myself included at first).
+They pushed a redesign last month that moved the create button and completely changed navigation between feeds.
+Users lost it, myself included, at least at first.

 But here’s what most people missed.

 Meta didn’t make these changes because they hate us.
 They made them because short-form video now drives 80% of engagement on their platform.
-The redesign puts Reels front and center because that’s where attention goes.
+The redesign puts Reels front and center.
+That’s where attention goes.

 Some critics say these constant redesigns confuse users and hurt the experience.
 They argue that companies should leave well enough alone.